 Insert Figure 1

 The ~2.0 Ma site of Kanjera South is situated on the northeastern side of the Homa Peninsula on the edges of the Nyanza Rift near the shores of Lake Victoria (Plummer et al., 1999; Ditchfield et al., 2019, figure 1).
 The extensive excavation of a 3 meter deep sequence of silts and clays recovered over 3000 fossils and similar numbers of stone artifacts (Plummer et al., 2009a).
 The stratigraphy at Kanjera South is made up of approximately 30 meters of fluvial, colluvial and lacustrine sediments (Ditchfield et al. 2018).
 Extensive research on the geochronology and sedimentary context has demonstrated that the lithics and fossils accumulated predominantly by hominin activity (Behrensmeyer et al., 1995; Plummer et al., 2009a, 2009b; Ferraro et al., 2013; Ditchfield et al., 2019).
-The frequencies of different bovids and enamel isotope studies indicate that the landscape surrounding Kanjera South, unlike the setting of many Oldowan sites, was dominated by a grassland as opposed to more closed habitats (Plummer et al., 2009b, 2009a)(Plummer et al., 2009a, 2009b; Ditchfield, et al. 2009).
-Zooarchaeological evidence at Kanjera South strongly implicates a scenario where hominins had early access to small carcasses and mixed access to larger carcasses (Oliver et al., 2019)(Oliver et al., 2019).
-This record is consistent through the stratified sequence, suggesting that persistent carnivory spanned hundreds to thousands of years (Ferraro et al. 2013(Ferraro et al., 2013)).
-(Behrensmeyer et al., 1995)
+The frequencies of different bovids and enamel isotope studies indicate that the landscape surrounding Kanjera South, unlike the setting of many Oldowan sites, was dominated by a grassland as opposed to more closed habitats (Plummer et al., 2009b, 2009a).
+Zooarchaeological evidence at Kanjera South strongly implicates a scenario where hominins had early access to small carcasses and mixed access to larger carcasses (Oliver et al., 2019).
+This record is consistent through the stratified sequence, suggesting that persistent carnivory spanned hundreds to thousands of years (Ferraro et al., 2013).
+Though Kanjera South is considered to have been of significance to hominins it is difficult to determine if there was something unique about its location specifically or if the Homa Pennisula as a whole, was simply a hospitable place (Behrensmeyer et al., 1995).
+However, substantial faulting in the region makes it difficult to assess the ecological qualities of Kanjera South within a broader landscape context.

 Extensive geological surveys of the Homa Peninsula and the surrounding area reveal a high diversity of igneous and metamorphic rocks that provided a wide range of suitable materials that hominins could utilize for flake production (Saggerson, 1952; Le Bas, 1977; Braun et al., 2008; Finestone et al., 2020).
 As such, this diversity is reflected in the lithic assemblage.
-More than 16 different rock types are represented in the assemblage although the bulk of the material is produced on 8 of them (Braun et al., 2008a)(Braun et al., 2008).
-Geochemical provenance studies of the lithic material makes it possible to further subdivide the lithic assemblage to two broad categories: local and exotic (table 1; Braun et al., 2008).
-Local materials are derived from the Homa Mountain Carbonatite center (Figure 2).
+More than 16 different rock types are represented in the assemblage although the bulk of the material is produced on 8 of them (Braun et al., 2008a).
+Geochemical provenance studies of the lithic material makes it possible to further subdivide the lithic assemblage to two broad categories: local and exotic (table 1; Braun et al., 2008a).
+Local materials are derived from the Homa Mountain Carbonatite center (Figure 1).
 Drainages running off the flanks of this mountain would have carried materials such as phonolite, limestone, and fenetized rocks within the immediate vicinity of Kanjera South.
-Sources of the exotic materials, such as quartzite, rhyolite, andesite, and granite are located further to the east in places such as the Kisi Highlands and Oyugis (Figure 2).
-While these materials were likely acquired from river channels traveling west-ward toward Kanjera South, they are not present in Pleistocene river conglomerates within 10 kilometers of Kanjera South (Braun et al., 2008a)(Braun et al., 2008).
+Sources of the exotic materials, such as quartzite, rhyolite, andesite, and granite are located further to the east in places such as the Kisi Highlands and Oyugis (Figure 1).
+While these materials were likely acquired from river channels traveling west-ward toward Kanjera South, they are not present in Pleistocene river conglomerates within 10 kilometers of Kanjera South (Braun et al., 2008a).